NOTE: The network now has its own site and has been renamed ‘New Times: Transforming Feminist Political Economies’.

 This network comprises internationally renowned and emerging scholars whose ongoing research is seriously and consequentially engaged in this work of rethinking.
 It brings together scholars from across social science disciplines (Sociology, Cultural Studies, Geography, Economics, Law, and Politics) who engage in:

 - Inventively mapping the unfolding and uneven process of the socialization of production.

 - Thinking through the implications of this process at conceptual and theoretical levels for the thoroughly entangled concepts of gender and labour.

 The network brings together scholars working on this common ground at the forefront of contemporary social science debates.
-It began with a workshop in December 2012.
+It began with a workshop in December 2012 and has developed through a series of large and small research gatherings in Australia, the UK, Finland and Italy.
 The network pursues a research programme that examines the shifting co-ordinates and contours of the categories of gender and labour in post-Fordist accumulation processes across a number of contexts or sites.
 These include: the home, working agreements and work contracts, unemployment, money and finance, and austerity.